TheKicker/hiwonder-learm-open-source/README.md

 - Kit assembled successfully, all servos and mechanical parts physically installed according to instructions.
 - Electronics are all connected, but initial tests produce **no response** whatsoever.
 - Documentation and reference material collected for troubleshooting.
 - Open to experimenting with code, firmware, and Arduino examples.
+- I have found that GPIO Port 27 will make the buzzer work.
+- I have found I can make the LED on the ESP32 board work (LED SOS code included above with a reference to the RMS Titanic)

 ---